 The Top SEO Mistakes to Avoid

-In this article, we will discuss six commonplace errors made by web admins and marketers.
+In this article, we will discuss six commonplace errors made by web administrators and marketers.
 These are SEO mistakes that make you look like an amateur.

 Our goal is to aid you in avoiding these frequent pitfalls, as well as providing quick fixes if you have already done so.